What is campylobacter enteritis?

 How long is it contagious?

-A person is capable of passing the infection to others as long as the germ is present in their feces.
+A person can pass the infection to others as long as the germ is present in their feces (poop).
 This can be for several days to several weeks.

 How is campylobacter enteritis treated?

 If you or your child develops these symptoms, see your health care provider.
 Treatment may include supportive care for symptoms.
 Drinking plenty fluids to stay hydrated is important to getting better.
 In more severe cases, your health care provider might prescribe medications.

 Depending on your type of job, you may be advised to stay home to minimize the spread of infection, especially those who work with food, water, and children or are health care providers.